Asymptotic Behaviour of fractional seminorms: Preliminaries

 Notice that if $ p= q$ then this follows from Lemma \ref{LP} above and Fubini's theorem.
 However, to prove this for when $ p \neq q$, we need to use the theory of singular integrals for Banach valued functions.
-Namely, we will define operators between $L^{p}(B^{q}_{\Omega,\alpha,m})$, where $B^{q}_{\Omega,\alpha,m}$ is defined above, and another appropriate Banach space.
-Then we show that these operators satisfy the hypothesis of Lemma \ref{Singular}.
+It is worth mentioning that a Littelwood-Paley theorem for mixed $L^{p}$ spaces is probably known; however since we are unable to find a reference for this result, we include the proof of Lemma \ref{Kformixed} below in appendix B.